 - How do you feel about co-workers who think that most people are basically dishonest?
+Is there

+any truth to such an opinion?

+Interviewer's Notes

-Is there any truth to such an opinion? - Describe a recent situation in which you discovered that a customer was trying to take advantage of your good nature.
+- Describe a recent situation in which you discovered that a customer was trying to take advantage of your good nature.
 Does this happen often?

 Interviewer's Notes